 ENG 283.
-American Writers Arts and Humanities , lit 1 course A study of representative American authors from the exploration of the New World to the present with
+American Writers Arts and Humanities Group 1 course A study of representative American authors from the exploration of the New World to the present with attention to the literature of ethnic cultures.

 ENG 351.
 Principles of Literary Studies